 If you look at your resumé, how many jobs on it are listed?
-How long did you work in each position for and do you remember the reason you left?
+How long did you work in each position and do you remember the reason you left?
 If the pages in front of you have 1-2 years in the last 8 different companies, it looks like you’ve got the case of the job hopper.

-Mug shot & Interrogation
+Mugshot & Interrogation

-This is not something to generalize: everyone is different, we have different goals, life situations, skills, etc. Certain profiles can fit the job hopper’s lifestyle, like freelancers for instance.
+This is not something to generalize: everyone is different, and we have different goals, life situations, skills, etc. Certain profiles can fit the job hopper’s lifestyle, like freelancers for instance.
 They never have plans to stay at a company for long, a year is usually too much for them, they get a job to cover maternity or aid in the development of a project which only lasts a few months, and then move on to the next gig.
 This is considered acceptable in job hopping terms.

 So what is the situation?
 Why have you only stayed as a sales executive and have had the same tasks in every one of your jobs?
 Do you want to be more challenged?
 And if you’re happy with the responsibilities of a sales executive: Why couldn’t you stay as one for longer in at least half of the companies?

 Another common job hopping profile which comes along often is the one who changes positions and titles in an upward motion.
 This makes sense, you might have left the last job because there was no room to grow so you moved on to the next.
 But there must have been an opportunity in one of those roles to have changes in responsibility.

 Have you just been testing the waters to find what you love to do?
 Almost everyone is in search for their dream job- or at least a job they won’t complain about too often.
 But 1-2 years in several different roles will seem far too inconsistent and you may come across difficult.

 All of these questions will need answering, and you can answer them before they’re even asked.
-A letter of recommendation and set references may give the recruiter/HR person more confidence in your application.
+A letter of recommendation and a set of references may give the recruiter/HR person more confidence in your application.
 If you display confidence by inviting the person to check your background, the job hopping will look less suspicious.

-But you as a job seeker need to know exactly why, maybe it was because you were easily distracted, or you couldn’t separate personal and work life well enough, your performance was poor, etc. These reasons can be taken as constructive and be brought into your next role as traits to work on, so that there you will stay happily for many more years than just one.
+But you as a job seeker need to know exactly why, maybe it was because you were easily distracted, or you couldn’t separate personal and work life well enough, your performance was poor, etc. These reasons can be taken as constructive and be brought into your next role as traits to work on so that there you will stay happy for many more years than just one.